-- · The majority of named executive officer compensation is designed to be at risk. - The portion of total compensation represented by short- and long-term incentive programs increases with positions at higher levels of responsibility, as these executives have the greatest ability to influence the Company's strategic direction and results. - We require our named executive officers to own shares in order to align their financial risks and rewards with those of our shareholders.
+- · The majority of named executive officer compensation is designed to be at risk. - The portion of total compensation represented by short- and long-term incentive programs increases with positions at higher levels of responsibility, as these executives have the greatest ability to influence Company's strategic direction and results. - We require our named executive officers to own shares in order to align their financial risks and rewards with those of our shareholders.

-named executive officers should align with the pay practices of our other senior level employees
+The pay practices for our named executive officers should align with the pay practices of our other senior level employees